Extending the reach of FASER, MATHUSLA, and SHiP towards smaller lifetimes using secondary particle production: Details of modeling

 \section{Details of modeling}

-As discussed above and illustrated in \cref{fig:idea}, models with more than a single LLP can effectively lead to production of BSM species both in initial $pp$ and $pN$ interactions at the LHC or in the target material, as well as in scattering processes taking place more closely to the decay vessel.
+As discussed above and illustrated in Fig.~1, models with more than a single LLP can effectively lead to the production of BSM species in both initial $pp$ and $pN$ interactions at the LHC or in the target material, as well as in scattering processes taking place more closely to the decay vessel.
 We refer to the former as primary production, while to the latter as secondary.

-Once produced, LLPs can travel some distance and, eventually, decay in the detector leading to visible signal of two oppositely-charged tracks.
-The probability of this to happen in the decay vessel depends on the decay length of a boosted LLP, as well as on the geometrical acceptance of the detector.
+Once produced, LLPs can travel some distance and, eventually, decay in the detector leading to a visible signal of two oppositely-charged tracks.
+The probability of this happening in the decay vessel depends on the decay length of a boosted LLP, as well as on the geometrical acceptance of the detector.

 Below, we briefly summarize our analysis, while further details, including the expressions for relevant branching ratios, decay widths and scattering cross sections are given in \cref{sec:decays,sec:scatteringsigma}.
+In \cref{tab:processes} we list the processes that we consider in the models listed above.
+For each we identify both $\textrm{LLP}_1$ and $\textrm{LLP}_2$.
+In particular, the $\textrm{LLP}_2$ particles produced either at the IP or in secondary production can eventually decay in the detector, leading to observable signatures.
+On the other hand the intermediate particles denoted by $\textrm{LLP}_1$ are either stable or semi-stable and do not generate any decay signatures.
+The primary production of both types of LLPs at the IP is typically associated with rare decays of mesons originating from $pp$ and $pN$ collisions, although other processes are also possible, as discussed below.